vertica/VerticaPy/docs/source/user_guide_machine_learning_clustering.rst

 For example, if we consider the ``titanic`` dataset, the features ``fare`` and ``age`` don't have values within the same interval; that is, ``fare`` can be much higher than the ``age``.
 Applying a clustering algorithm to this kind of dataset would create misleading clusters.

-To create a clustering model, we'll start by importing the ``k-means`` algorithm.
+To create a clustering model, we'll start by importing the :py:mod:`~verticapy.machine_learning.vertica.cluster.KMeans` algorithm.

 .. ipython:: python